 Some examples of central macros might be:

-- Repetition routines like: converting date format, inserting a given formula, etc.
+- Repetition routines like: converting date format, inserting a given formula in the current cell, etc.

 Location of recorded Excel macros

-When you hit stop, your recorded macro is somewhere in your PC; this location depends on what you specified in the “Record Macro” dialog, see the picture below…
+If you know how to record a macro in Excel, then you know that when you hit stop, your recorded macro is somewhere in your hard drive and this location depends on what you specified in the “Record Macro” dialog, see the picture below…

 Important notice: by default, your recorded Excel macros are named Macro1, Macro2, MacroN and stored in Module1, Module2, ModuleN of the specified workbook.